Review: Breakfast at Whispering Canyon Cafe

 My son, who has serious food allergies, opted to get the same meal on both of these visits.
 So, we’ll have two different photos for consistency.

 These are the allergy-friendly Mickey waffles with a side of bacon, fruit, and an allergy-friendly spread.
-One of the things at Disney I’m most thankful for is that they can accommodate food allergies.
+One of the things I’m most thankful for is that Disney can accommodate food allergies.
 It can be challenging to eat out when you have to deal with so many dietary concerns.

-There are also some great options some of the other Disney Hotel Restaurants like these:
+Additionally, here are a few excellent options some of the other Disney Hotel Restaurants like these:

 - Grand Floridian Cafe Review